On "Pro-Life" Libertarianism

 The reason for this is to be found in the libertarian notion of property rights.
 Although the absolute property rights postulated by libertarians have been aggressively challenged, there seems to be a fairly widespread respect for the notion of self-ownership.
 The idea that we own ourselves has powerful intuitive appeal.
 Self-ownership, in this case, constitutes ownership over one's body and mind, at the very least, and there are some who argue that ownership over whatever one produces using body and mind follows naturally from this.
 The latter is hotly contested and I shall not waste time discussing it.
 My point is that self-ownership, and thus ownership of one's body, is a central theme in the entire spectrum of libertarian ideologies and is indispensable to all of them.
 Therefore, while the foetus may have a right to life, the impregnated mother also has rights -- amongst them absolute property ownership rights over her body.
 If we regard the foetus as a human being (with the rights that this supposedly entails), its presence in the womb constitutes an invasion of the host's property, i.e. her body.
 In the case of an unwanted pregnancy, then, the foetus is akin to a tenant that is to be evicted -- with the notable exception that the host's ownership claims on her body are arguably stronger than those of a landlord on his housing.

 As we can see, there is a clash here between the foetal right to life and the host's property rights (i.e. self-ownership).
 This clash is analogous to that of a frostbitten traveller begging for shelter when death awaits out in the cold.
 If the traveller is refused shelter, he will die, whereas forcing the owner of the shelter to provide it to the traveller is a violation of his absolute property rights.
 Now, it may here be argued that when the right to life clashes with property rights, the former should take precedence.
 But this route is impossible for the libertarian.
 If he agrees with this, we may press him further.
 Do the starving and the dying then have a claim on other people's property?
 Is it legitimate to violate one person's property rights to help another?
 And if so, do we not have strong moral grounds for the much-despised and allegedly unjust welfare state?
 These are difficult questions to answer once the precedence of the right to life has been conceded.
-As with so many ideologies, the foundations of libertarianism crumble when one of the central lodestones is undermined.
 The pro-life libertarian must justify his opposition to abortion in some other way.

 A second avenue is immediately open to him.
 He may maintain that the foetal right to life is a different sort of right -- the claim of the foetus on its host must differ from that of a starving man's claim on his fellow man.
 But wherein lies the difference?
-The only viable option is to maintain that the moral claim of the foetus on its host is greater and more extensive than that of any one human being on any other.
+The only viable option is to maintain that the moral claims of the foetus on its host are greater and more extensive than those owed by any given human being to another.
 How can we defend this within the libertarian framework?
-We can do so only by arguing that the host has accepted certain contractual obligations by becoming pregnant.
-The act of becoming pregnant must be understood as a contract to which the host is bound by her actions.
+Since obligations aside from those of non-interference can only arise contractually, we can do so only by arguing that the host has accepted certain contractual obligations by becoming pregnant.
+The act of becoming pregnant must therefore be understood as a contract to which the host is bound as a consequence of her actions.
 This solves our problem neatly -- the foetal right to life overrides the host's property rights because the host, by becoming pregnant, has agreed to suspend certain aspects of her rights of self-ownership throughout the course of foetal development.

 Since the property rights of the host cannot be made to give way without what the libertarian must concede is illegitimate coercion, the combination of libertarianism and a pro-life stance is bound to be paradoxical and indefensible.
-For just as granting the right to life precedence over property rights radically undermines a lodestone of libertarian ideology, so the postulation of an unspoken, unwritten and unhistorical contract opens the libertarian to charges of perfectionism (i.e. the value-laden political conceptions supposedly anathema to him) and lends credence to the arguments of his opponents.
+For just as granting the right to life precedence over property rights radically undermines a lodestone of libertarian ideology, so the postulation of an unspoken, unwritten and unhistorical contract opens the libertarian to charges of perfectionism -- i.e. the morally value-laden political conceptions supposedly anathema to him -- and thus lends credence to the arguments of his opponents.

 It should be fairly clear that any composite variants of libertarianism and the "pro-life" stance are susceptible to the problems I have outlined.
 There remain few, if any, avenues open to the pro-life libertarian.
 If he wishes to be coherent, he must either give up his libertarianism or concede that abortion is always permissible.